-A new Judicial Mentoring Scheme has been developed focussing on addressing under-representation of women, Black, Asian & Minority Ethnic (BAME) lawyers and encouraging greater socio-economic diversity.
+The Judicial Mentoring Scheme has been developed to focus on addressing the under-representation of women, Black, Asian & Minority Ethnic (BAME) lawyers and encouraging greater socio-economic diversity.
 These are currently the priority areas for both the Lord Chief Justice and the Senior President of Tribunals.

 The scheme is administered by the Judicial Office.

 Please be aware that there is a considerable backlog of applications currently being considered for both the judicial work shadowing and the mentoring scheme.
 This may result in waiting times of six months and in some cases longer.
 Rest assured that places are allocated in order of application and immediately a suitable match with a relevant judge becomes available.